GanshengT/INSERM_EEG_Enrico_Proc/readme.md

 To perform mathematical easily, we use numpy and scipy

 ### Database
 The database are the EEG recording files using eeglab format.
 Each file stands for one state, three in total.
 (Please refer to the experiment design).
 Additionally, each subject performs two sessions, thus, each subjects has 6 raw-data files.
+The recording contains 64 EEG channels and 2 EOG channels (VEOG and HEOG)

 ## Workflow